 Because radiology reports have potential legal repercussions, AI-assisted reports must be generated with criteria other than simply efficiency.
 A basic use of an AI-assisted report is integrating relevant information from PACS (picture archiving and communication systems) or the EHR into the designated findings.
 One example is incorporating the measurements of the patient’s anatomical structure or relevant clinical history for analysis by the radiologist.
 While information directly from PACS or an EHR is objective, it is important to delineate which portions of the final analysis are independent clinical conclusions and which are the AI-suggested recommendations.

 The degree of an organization’s interoperability and standardization will determine the success of its transition to an AI-enabled workflow.
-Currently, no single standard for AI interoperability exists.
-On March 3, 2021, the Integrating the Healthcare Enterprise Radiology Technical Committee, in a joint effort between medical imaging societies, industry, and radiology communities, produced a white paper titled AI Interoperability in Imaging.
-Once finalized, the report will provide a roadmap of the AI interoperability needs and proactively address challenges to adoption of AI in the imaging ecosystem.
-It is hoped that radiologists will view AI as an asset to their work instead of a threat.
+On October 12, 2021, the Integrating the Healthcare Enterprise Radiology Technical Committee, in a joint effort between medical imaging societies, industry, and radiology communities, produced a white paper titled AI Interoperability in Imaging.
+The report provides a roadmap of AI interoperability needs and proactively addresses challenges to adoption of AI in the imaging ecosystem.
+Standardizing AI-enabled workflow and imaging products not only creates interoperability and efficiency, but it also increases patient safety by minimizing miscommunication and data silos that can contribute to patient harm.

 For additional assistance, contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.